 If you’re a pregnant employee in Wisconsin looking to find out whether you qualify for maternity leave, you’re better off than most American women.
 Wisconsin state law provides unpaid parental leave protections in case you do not qualify for the federal leave law, FMLA.

 Wisconsin’s Family and Medical Leave Act covers both public and private employees and guarantees both mothers and fathers up to six weeks of unpaid leave in a calendar year for the birth or adoption of a child within the first 16 weeks of that child’s life (or adoption), and up to two weeks of leave in a calendar year for the care of a child, spouse, parent or domestic partner.
 Employees may also take up to two weeks per year for their own serious health conditions.
-However, during a 12 month period, employees cannot take more than 8 weeks in a year for their leaves.
+However, during a 12-month period, employees cannot take more than 12 weeks in a year for their leaves.

-If your pregnancy and postpartum recovery creates a medical condition which renders you incapable of working, you are also entitled to disability leave if your employer offers it.
+If your pregnancy and postpartum recovery create a medical condition which renders you incapable of working, you are also entitled to disability leave if your employer offers it.
 Though not required under Wisconsin law, your employer must offer this leave to you for pregnancy disability on the same terms as your employer offers to any other employee who is experiencing a physical disability.
 To be clear, the six week leave period for bonding and child-rearing is a separate leave period and required under law.

 Unfortunately, there’s no requirement under either federal or state law that you receive compensation for any lost wages while you are out on leave.
-If your employer does not voluntarily provide maternity leave benefits to you, and you have not taken out a short term disability policy covering your pregnancy and postpartum period, you will have to shoulder the financial burden of an unpaid maternity leave.
+If your employer does not voluntarily provide maternity leave benefits to you, and you have not taken out a short term disability policy covering your pregnancy and postpartum period, you will have to shoulder the financial burden of unpaid maternity leave.

 The two periods run concurrently and you would receive a maximum of 12 weeks off if you qualified for Wisconsin Family and Medical Leave law.
 One difference between FMLA and Wisconsin state law is that FMLA leave must be shared by two parents if they work for the same employer, meaning they are eligible for a total of 12 weeks of leave as a couple.
 However, under Wisconsin law, the two parents are both individually eligible for their own parental leaves.